singh-man/books/linux-ubuntu-settings.md

 dnf clean all

-Trouble: will mess up the /etc/resolv.conf file and then all upgrades and installation will start failing. dnf install nginx poppler-utils postgres
+Trouble: will mess up the /etc/resolv.conf file and then all upgrades and installation will start failing.

+dnf install nginx poppler-utils postgres

 #### Alpine on WSL 2 on windows 10
-Get the rool filesystem for the alpine from https://alpinelinux.org/downloads/ Import the new system via wsl --import ......
+Get the root filesystem for the alpine from https://alpinelinux.org/downloads/ Import the new system via wsl --import ......
 > alpine via this way will have root user and root permissions.

-> latest NeoVim if not available in apk compile it by following the NeoVim by source.
+> latest NeoVim if not available in apk compile, it by following the NeoVim by source.

 ### Install **below packages**
 ```sh